angrykoala/wendigo/README.md

 ## Troubleshooting

+### Error: Failed to launch chrome!
+No usable sandbox!
+This error may appear when running wendigo on certain systems and in most CI services.
+The sandbox setup can be bypassed by setting the environment variable `NO_SANDBOX=true`.

+For example `NO_SANDBOX=true npm test`.

 ### Running Tests With Travis CI
 Running tests using puppeteer's require disabling the sandbox running mode.
 This can easily be achieved by passing the environment variable `NO_SANDBOX=true`, this can be done either as part of the test execution command, as a Travis secret env variable or in the `.travis.yml` file itself: